-We live in this 1940’s Farmhouse, and the tub has the original lever built in that closes the drain.
+We live in a 1940’s Farmhouse, and the tub has the original lever built in that closes the drain.
 It also has a manual stopper that you press down to stop the water from leaving.

 After my dog was bathed, I unplugged the stopper from the drain, but it didn’t drain.
 We’ve had a lot of rain recently, so I thought maybe it was clogged with mud from outside.
 I asked my landlord to look at it.
 He said it was clogged so he unclogged it, but my tub still wouldn’t drain.
-You see how I asked for help, but even that didn’t fix my problem?

 I took matters into my own ‘fix it’ hands, and drove down to the store, and came home with a bottle of Drano.
 Following the directions on the back of the bottle, I was already looking forward to my shower.
 I poured half the bottle down the drain, and waited.